python/cpython/Doc/reference/lexical_analysis.rst

       information on this convention.

 ``__*__``
-   System-defined names.
+   System-defined names, informally known as "dunder" names.
 These names are defined by the interpreter and its implementation (including the standard library).
 Current system names are discussed in the :ref:`specialnames` section and elsewhere.
 More will likely be defined in future versions of Python.  *Any* use of ``__*__`` names, in